-Program Description The Engineering Technology program prepares students for immediate employment as engineering technicians in engineering and construction related industries.
+Program Description The Engineering Technology program at BSC prepares students for immediate employment as engineering technicians in engineering and construction related industries.
 Computer aided design (CAD) and Global Information Systems (GIS) courses prepare students to use modern hardware and software to produce 2-D and 3-D drawings, maps and plans.
 Lecture and hands-on laboratory courses in materials testing give students the opportunity to learn industry standard, field and laboratory testing procedures of construction related materials.
 Surveying courses and modern laboratories provide students broad exposure to traditional and modern surveying techniques for land measurement and construction layout.
 Related coursework introduces students to fundamentals and computation techniques of water and wastewater treatment, elementary structural analysis and construction management.
 Additional courses in technical writing, communications, economics, mathematics and government complete the curriculum.

 Students will benefit from many recent updates to the facilities and equipment used in the Engineering Technology program.
 Lecture courses and CAD courses are located in new classroom and laboratory areas in the NECE building.
 Surveying labs use modern equipment including total stations, robotic/spatial total stations, GPS survey receivers and data collectors.
 Hands-on structural analysis and material testing labs are held in a new fully equipped laboratory facility in the Armory.